VeRUS Dog Food earns the Advisor’s mid-tier rating of 3.5 stars.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-Free of any plant-based protein boosters, this looks like the profile of a kibble containing only a modest amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and alfalfa meal, this looks like the profile of a kibble containing a moderate amount of meat.

-VeRUS dry dog food is a grain-based kibble using only a modest amount of assorted meat meals as its main sources of animal protein, thus earning the brand 3 stars.
+VeRUS Dog Food is a plant-based kibble using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 3.5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.